usrbinnc/netcat-cpi-kernel-module/README.md

 Welcome to the most unnecessarily complicated netcat album release format yet.

-In this repository, you will be able to compile your own kernel module, create a `/dev/netcat` device and redirect its output into an audio player.
+In this repository, you will be able to compile your own kernel module, create a `/dev/netcat` device and redirect its output into an audio player (tested with mplayer and play from SoX as well).

 ```
 ogg123 - < /dev/netcat